How to lose weight safely with type 1 diabetes

 Before you were diagnosed with type 1 diabetes (T1D), it’s likely you lost a considerable amount of weight over a very short time.
 This weight loss occurs due to a two main factors:

-- Fat loss – Your body burned fat for energy rather than burning glucose (since the glucose was not available for energy without insulin); and,
+- Fat loss: Your body burned fat for energy rather than burning glucose (since the glucose was not available for energy without insulin)

 Weight gain can be a common result of managing T1D due to:

-- Over-consumption of calories when trying to eat low carb (these foods are higher in fat and therefore higher in calories)
+- over-consumption of calories when trying to eat low carb (these foods are often higher in fat and therefore higher in calories).